-- Make meatballs - Combine chicken, eggs, panko, garam masala (portion for meatballs), salt, and black pepper.
+- Make meatballs - Combine chicken, eggs, breadcrumbs, garam masala (portion for meatballs), salt, and black pepper.
 Gently mix together with a spoon or with your hands.
 Form into 1” / 2.5 cm balls.
 (Can be done 1 day ahead)

 - Pre-cook cauliflower - Place cauliflower florets in a microwave-safe bowl.
 Cover with a damp paper towel and steam until nearly tender, 2 to 3 minutes.

 - Heat a Dutch oven or large saute pan over medium heat.
 Add oil and then meatballs to heated oil.
 Cook meatballs on all sides until light golden brown (but not cooked all the way through), 6 to 8 minutes.
 Set meatballs aside and return pan to heat.

 - To heated pan add butter.
 When butter melts, stir in spice blend, garlic, and ginger and cook until fragrant, ~1 minute.

 - Pour tomatoes and stock over aromatics, scraping up any browned bits from the bottom of the pan.
 Cover and simmer sauce for 10 minutes to develop flavor.

 - Taste sauce and season with some salt if needed.
 Remove 1 1/2 cups / 400 mL of sauce and reserve for Thursday’s pizza (for 4 servings; adjust if customizing).

 - To remaining sauce, stir in half and half.
 Add meatballs and cover.
 Simmer meatballs in sauce until cooked through, 6 to 8 minutes more.